NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Nonetheless, our first conclusion is that, among the respondents of this survey, more involvement in the EA community is positively correlated with better mental health.
 The correlation does not reach any significance threshold whatsoever, and, we're relieved to find out that it doesn't go in the opposite direction.
 This is evidence against EA causing mental health problems, and a toy model is presented in which EA causes mental health through the idea of x-risk; we find that such a model is not consistent with our data.

-As a proof of concept, we run a correlation on whether having mental health problems is correlated with thinking one could benefit from mental health resources; we find the expected correlation, and get an absurdly low p-value.
+As a proof of concept, we run a correlation on whether having mental health problems is correlated with thinking one could benefit from mental health resources; we find the expected correlation and get an absurdly low p-value.
 We also run a correlation on potential self-interested, that is, we ask whether thinking one could benefit from mental health resources is correlated with answering that providing these resources would be an effective thing to do.
 Again, we get a positive correlation with absurdly low p-values.

 We then ask what the effect of mental health on productivity is, and how access to treatment mediates it.
 We see that people lose a lot of hours because of mental illness: an additional diagnosed mental illness is correlated with a loss of ~5 hours per 2 weeks.
 But conditions are highly co-morbid, so being mentally ill is correlated with losing ~9 hours per 2 weeks.
-This is not homogeneously distributed, but instead like a power law: a small proportion of respondents (~10%-20%) loose a lot of hours.
+This is not homogeneously distributed, but instead like a power law: a small proportion of respondents (~10%-20%) lose a lot of hours.
 Limiting our regression to that 10-20% takes our statistical power away, but nonetheless, knowing the shape of the distribution helps indicate what sort of interventions might be valuable.

 Segregating respondents by whether they have received satisfactory healthcare, we find that those who have loose ~1-2 hours of work less than those who have not, and we think that this is probably and upwards estimate.
-In total, among our respondents 1 758 hours of work were lost because of mental illness in the two weeks previous to our survey, compared to 16 737 hours worked, and 1 899 hours missed because of other reasons.
+In total, among our respondents, 1 758 hours of work were lost because of mental illness in the two weeks previous to our survey, compared to 16 737 hours worked, and 1 899 hours missed because of other reasons.

 We look at the impact on mental health on productivity a second time with a different modelization, this time using The Work Productivity and Impairment Scale, and get what I think are upwards estimates of productivity lost, and of productivity regainable with suitable mental health resources.
 We have the problem that the scale assumes that a 6 on a scale of 1-10 corresponds to a productivity loss of 60%, and I'm not sure whether that's what respondents thought when answering the question.
 We also get a high cross-sectional estimate of the value of information, but this is likely to be too high because of issues with causal bidirectionality.
 For completeness' sake, we report how access is correlated with productivity for all our measures of access, hoping that this be an additional data-point when assessing potential interventions.